Hospital Support Specialist

 This course is designed to provide you with a detailed introduction to correct typing technique and the computer skills required to work in a fast-paced environment.
 Throughout the course, you will use a simulated program to improve proficiency with the Internet, Windows environment, and Microsoft Office (Outlook, Word, Excel, and PowerPoint).
 You will also focus on the development and maintenance of accurate keyboarding skills and work to maintain the minimum typing requirement set by the program.

 This intensive module will cover Medical Terminology, Anatomy, Physiology and Pathology.
-Whilst learning medical terminology, you will begin to work with various medical word parts, become fluent in the pronunciation and spelling of these parts, and proficient with the building and breaking down of medical terms to determine meaning.
-With this knowledge, you will move on to learn about each body system’s general function; system parts, their specific function and location of system parts; relationship with other systems; and common pathologies including lab and diagnostic tests, signs, symptoms, and prognosis of those pathologies.
+Whilst learning medical terminology you will begin to work with various medical word parts, become fluent in the pronunciation and spelling of these parts and proficient with the building and breaking down of medical terms to determine meaning.
+With this knowledge you will move on to learn about each body system’s general function; system parts, their specific function and location; relationship with other systems; and common pathologies including lab and diagnostic tests, signs and symptoms and prognosis of those pathologies.

 This course will introduce you to pharmaceutical terms and regulations that govern the drug industry.
-You’ll gain the knowledge necessary to communicate information between patients, pharmacists, and physicians.
-Emphasis will be on the classifications, spelling, and pronunciation of the most commonly ordered prescription medications.
-The study of related abbreviations, symbols, routes of administration, and systems of measurement used in prescriptions will also be discussed.
+You’ll gain the knowledge necessary to communicate information between patients, pharmacists and physicians.
+Emphasis is on the classifications, spelling, and pronunciation of the most commonly ordered prescription medications.
+The study of related abbreviations, symbols, routes of administration and systems of measurement used in prescriptions will also be discussed.

-This course is designed to provide the Hospital Support Specialist with the skills to perform basic clinical procedures, including the use and management of medical equipment, and the knowledge required to maintain infection control.
-When you take this course, you will assist a physician with specific examinations and procedures, and will perform basic diagnostic tests.
+This course is designed to provide the Medical Office Assistant with the skills to perform basic clinical procedures, including the use and management of medical equipment and the knowledge required to maintain infection control.
+When you take this course, you will assist a physician with specific examinations and procedures and will perform basic diagnostic tests.

 Medical Office Procedures